shannonpeng/shannonpeng.com/app/content/projects/vers-project.md

 ##### *Zooming Away:* Live interactive performance via Zoom call and web-based UI

-Eager to continue exploring, I called together Dillon and Anand Tyagi (NYU '21) to create a more complex, ambitious experience based on Zooming Away, which we called The V.E.R.S. ("Virtual Escape Room Summer") Project.
+Eager to continue exploring, I called together Dillon and Anand Tyagi (NYU '21) to create a more ambitious, complex experience based on Zooming Away, which we called The V.E.R.S. ("Virtual Escape Room Summer") Project.
 In the 3 months that followed, we met remotely to ideate, design, and develop a 60-minute interactive adventure centered around breaking into Area 51.

-VERS initially began as a fun way to explore a novel concept and gain experience with game design and development over lockdown.
-With encouragement from our friends and MIT theater instructors, we later applied for grant funding, and then launched VERS into a successful fully-remote theater production for the MIT community.
+VERS initially began as a fun way to explore a novel concept and gain experience with game development over lockdown.
+With encouragement from our friends and MIT theater instructors, we later applied for grant funding, and then launched VERS into a successful fully-remote theater production for the MIT community in early 2021.

 ## Player Experience